TheAlexDev23/libpel/README.md

 }
 ```

-The [tests folder](/tests/) has a series of tests to test the functionality of the library.
+The [tests folder](/tests/) has a series of tests used in development to test the functionality of the library.
 They are good examples of all the functionaity of libpel.

 ## Documentation
 Comming soon.
 I'm currrently only focusing on just the development but I'll probably add API and internal (structure realated, useful for development) documentation after I finish the base functionality.